-If an athlete exhibits any signs, symptoms, or behaviors that make you suspicious of a concussion, the athlete must be removed from play and not be allowed to return to play until they are evaluated and cleared by a health-care professional.
-Failure to remove the athlete from activity puts them at risk for sustaining another head injury while concussed, which can lead to worsening concussion symptoms, increased risk for further injury, and, sometimes even death.
+If an athlete exhibits any signs, symptoms or behaviors that make you suspicious of a concussion, the athlete must be removed from play and closely observed.
+Sustaining another head injury after a concussion can lead to worsening concussion symptoms, increased risk for further injury and, rarely, death.

 Parents/guardians and coaches are not expected to "diagnose" a concussion.
+That is the role of an appropriate health-care professional.
 However, everyone involved in athletics must be aware of the signs, symptoms and behaviors associated with a concussion.
 If you suspect that an athlete may have a concussion, then the athlete must be immediately removed from all physical activity.